 - understand the problems of the industry

-- have an understanding of how health and safety law is structured and how it applies to supervisors
+- explain how health and safety law is structured, and how it applies to supervisors

 - identify how their supervisory role fits in with the management structure in controlling the site safely

 - carry out risk assessments and understand the need for method statements

 - carry out effective site inductions, toolbox talks and method statement briefings

 - understand the importance of timely intervention when bad practice is identified.